allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 ## Train Remotely

-In this phase, you scale your training efforts, and try to come up with the best code / parameter / data combination that yields the best performing model for our task!
+In this phase, you scale your training efforts, and try to come up with the best code / parameter / data combination that yields the best performing model for your task!

   - The real training (usually) should **not** be executed on your development machine.
   - Training sessions should be launched and monitored from a web UI.